How to Visit the Milan Duomo Rooftop

 If you want to get to the Duomo by bus instead, there are plenty of bus services that run from both terminals to Milan Central Bus Station.
 There are also lines to Linate, Sesto and Torino airports.

-- If you are only going to visit the terrace you can do it with the clothes you want.
+- If you are only going to visit the terrace you can do so in whatever clothing you wish.

-- Please note that it is not allowed to fly drones or use a tripod for photos taken on the Terrace.
+- It is not allowed to fly drones or use a tripod for photos taken on the Terrace.

 - Heels are not allowed in the building.